pret/pokered/FEATURES.md

 - Skipping a level due to gaining a lot of experience won't skip the move you could have learned on the skipped level anymore
 - Learning moves after evolution works correctly now.
 - Eevee will always learn a type-specific move on evolution regardless of the level it is evolved at
+- Cap light screen / reflect stat boosts to 999 to prevent overflows
 -

 ## Tweaks